Xijiang1997/iIMPACT/docs/breast_cancer_example.rst

 Run Bayesian normal-multinomial mixture model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-'run_iIMPACT' function requires the cell abundance data from image profile :math:`V`, molecular profile :math:`Y` and neighborhood information :math:`G` as input.
+`run.iIMPACT` function requires the cell abundance data from image profile :math:`V`, molecular profile from SRT data :math:`Y` and neighborhood information :math:`G` as input.
 We also need to set two parameters: the number of domains (clusters) 'n_cluster', and the scaling parameter to control the contribution of image profile 'w'.

 After fitting the finite mixture model, a label switching step is necessary.
-We can specify a cell-type as the reference of label switching and pass the corresponding column index in :math:`V` to the function via the 'label_switch_refer' parameter.
+We can specify a cell type as the reference of label switching and pass the corresponding column index in :math:`V` to the function via the 'label_switch_refer' parameter.
 The default index is 1.
 ::
     # set number of clusters
     K <- 5